 Our association, which struggles to pursue legal actions against the language and acts of sexual violence reproduced in the sports fields and tribunes while filing complaints legally, has also contacted with the football clubs and submitted a list of requests it developed towards the clubs for ensuring a violence and sexism-free and equal zones.
 In May 2017, CSMD held the symposium on

 Sexual Violence and Gender Discrimination in Football with the support of Association of Sports and Physical Activities for Women (KASFAD) and Kadir Has University Sports Studies Research Center and brought academics working in that field, students, referees, prosecutors, journalists, sports attorneys and sport psychologists together.
 At the symposium, different perspectives form different disciplines were shared on both sexual violence and sexism, homophobia and similar discrimination in sports fields as well as on protective-preventive studies for young athletes in infrastructures.

-This year, Association for Struggle Against Sexual Violence had cooperation with local administrations and held Capacity Building Trainings for Kadikoy Municipality staff working with children on providing a protective and preventive approach in cases of sexual abuse.
+This year, Association for Struggle Against Sexual Violence had cooperation with local administrations and held Capacity Building Workshops for Kadikoy Municipality staff working with children on providing a protective and preventive approach in cases of sexual abuse.

 The hundreds of people who interacted with the association and reached us with necessary guidance in various matters; we provided them with information, resources and materials.
 We received feedbacks that reinforce our work and us.
 This year we will also be working on Digital Activism with Global Fund for Women’s support.

 There is always more to do together.
 We will continue our struggle and fight with sexual violence without any fear, silence, hierarchy, obedience, compromise, exclusion, shame, isolation and alienation!

 For a social transformation, hoping a violence free communication and solidarity in 2018…

 Association for Struggle Against Sexual Violence (CSMD) – December 2017